Mromano06/Spindrift/README.md

 # Spindrift

-Created, wrtten and developed by Matthew Romano
+Created, written and developed by Matthew Romano

 ### Description
 Spindrift is a simple turn based naval combat game that allows the player to control ships, submaries, and oil rigs.